jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 to slightly different rearrangements of the maths we covered throughout the rest of the article.

-TODO:

-The equation is formulated as
+The governing equation is formulated as

 $$
 F(u) = -\frac{\partial^2 u}{\partial x^2} + \rho \sqrt u,